 The Basic Online Safety Expectations mean that services and providers will have to take active steps to ensure that minors cannot access Class 2 content.
 This provides an incentive for platforms, hosts, providers and services to either instigate age verification mechanisms, which have a wide range of privacy and feasibility issues, or, where this is too onerous, simply to create policies that remove sexual content altogether, resulting in the sanitisation of online space and a mass de-platforming of sex workers.
-The effects of the US, FOSTA-SESTA legislation is an example of this type of 'chilling effect', and virtually all sex workers who use the internet for work in Australia have been deeply impacted by this legislation.
+The effects of the US FOSTA-SESTA legislation is an example of this type of 'chilling effect', and virtually all sex workers who use the internet for work in Australia have been deeply impacted by this legislation.
 This is a great opportunity to discuss the damage of such legislation on your business and community.
 Sex workers rely on online platforms in order to advertise, screen clients and employ other safety measures, and connect with peers to get essential health and safety information.
-Not only does this send sex positive education in the dark, but enables a morbid misunderstanding of consent and non-consensual, appropriate activity and misconduct due to the gross mis-categorisation.

 Other businesses are able to use social media and online platforms to advertise.
-There should not be exceptionalities with Sexual material, treated extremely disproportionately to other kinds of media.
+Sexual material should not be exceptionalised and treated disproportionately to other kinds of media.
 Sex work is a largely lawful industry and should not be subject to discriminatory regulations.
 Consensual sexually explicit material should not be considered equivalent to violent, harmful or abhorrent content.
-There needs to be a line drawn, a border around consensual activity, that differentiates between dangerous, and harmful acts, in the virtual realm that the majority of Australians have the freedom to engage with.